 Ebele thought that her uncle in Byblos would provide more protection and comfort.
 And if anything were to change overnight, her mother and herself could always take refuge farther inland.
 There was nowhere to hide from soldiers in Rhodes, except for the caves that linked her village to the port.

 The limestone caverns were only familiar to the locals.
 As a child, Ebele used to explore them while playing with the other children in the village.

 A thought started to form in her mind.
-Perhaps she should take the path that led to the entrance of the cave instead of the busy road to the town.
+Perhaps she should take the path that led to the cave entrance instead of the busy road to the town.
 She could get to the port using the underground passage.
-Maybe it was worth checking is she could still find her bearings or just see if the escape route to the port was still clear.
+Maybe it was worth checking if she could still find her bearings and see if the escape route to the port was still clear.

-As soon as the idyllic scene of young shepherds peacefully watching their flock was ready and started to dry on the belly amphora, Ebele, content with the quality of her design, went looking for her mother.
+As soon as the idyllic scene of young shepherds peacefully watching their flock was ready and started to dry on the belly amphora, Ebele, content with her design quality, went looking for her mother.
 The good woman would be happy to know that her hard-working daughter decided to take the afternoon off and go to the market.

 “Thank the gods, daughter of mine!
 It’s about time you look presentable.
-What would our neighbours think if they saw you this moment I cannot even fathom!
+What would our neighbours think if they saw you at this moment?
+I cannot even fathom it!
 You look worse than a beggar and dirtier than one!
 Go and give yourself a thorough scrub before you step out of my house!”

-Ebele giggled happily and hug her mom.
-That, as expected, produced another wave of lamenting from the good woman as she wiped the red smear the daughter’s embrace has left on her cheek.
+Ebele giggled happily and hugged her mom.
+As expected, that produced another wave of lamenting from the good woman as she wiped the red smear the daughter’s embrace has left on her cheek.